botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 `try` branch and the `catch` branch.
 First, the code in the `try` branch is ran, and if an error is raised by a function during execution, the `catch` branch is executed instead with the context (`.`) set to the offending error.

 To check for a specific error, one can compare the result of the `Error` method with a predetermined message.
-(For context, all errors have a method `Error` which is specified to return a message describing the reason that the error was thrown.)
-For example, the following example has different behavior depending on whether "Reaction blocked" is in the message of the error caught.
+For context, all errors have a method `Error` which is specified to return a message describing the reason that the error was thrown.
+The following example has different behavior depending on whether "Reaction blocked" is in the message of the error caught.

 ```yag
 {{ try }}